-Exporting to Jordan
+Exporting guide to Jordan

 Jordan is enacting new laws to address challenges in the private sector.
 The government aims to lower energy costs, ease access to highly-skilled labour and increase female participation in the labour market.